 In Sicily, there is a legend of how there was great hunger in Syracuse, Sicily.
 The town’s people had gathered in the cathedral on Santa Lucia’s feast day, December 13th, to pray.
 Soon after, two ships loaded with wheat arrived, with her at the helm of one, dressed in white, with a halo of candles on her head.
 This story explains the cuccia, a kind of sweet porridge made with wheat berries, chocolate, sugar, and milk.

 Music plays a large role in the festivities surrounding the Feast of Saint Lucy.
 This Neapolitan folk song is song across Italy and Scandinavia on December 13th.
-You can find a recording by Caruso here and the sheet music here.
+You can find a recording by Caruso here.

 Santa Lucia, thy light is glowing